-This November and December, Angie Nussey, Katherine Wheatley and Tannis Slimmon start touring together as "Boreal".
-Their show, Songs For The Snowy Season, celebrates the coming of winter and the spirit of the holiday season.
+This November and December, Guelph musicians Tannis Slimmon and Katherine Wheatley will be joined by their new bandmate Angie Nussey from Orillia to perform their show "Song's For The Snowy Season".
+The show celebrates the coming of winter and the spirit of the holiday season.
 These three Canadian songstresses have dug up old songs and written new ones about the snowy season.
 Their lyrics conjure up vivid sights and sounds that every Canadian would fondly recognize: pine branches bending low, squirrels’ footprints in the snow, winter’s hush, the icy breath that accompanies shovelling, the sound of slap shots off the boards, the angel truck drivers who lead us home in blizzards.
 Boreal's rapport, with each other and with the audience, is warm, friendly, and genuine.
 Their love of melodies and harmonies, their combined songwriting skills, their tour de force voices, and the joy they feel singing with each other all make for an unforgettable event.
 It is the perfect antidote to a cold winter’s night.
 Join the others who make it a tradition to come every year to welcome winter at one of Boreal's Shows.

 About the band:

 It started in 2006 in Jude Vadala's kitchen.
 Katherine Wheatley, Tannis Slimmon and Jude Vadala, all with music careers of their own, decided to join forces to do a show of winter songs.
 After many pots of tea and hours of meticulously working out harmonies and arrangements of winter-themed original songs and holiday classics, Boreal did its first show.
 That was thirteen years ago.
 Each November and December since then, they've toured their snowy-season project through community halls and concert series across Ontario.